daviddalpiaz/appliedstats/logistic.md

 ## [1] "nonspam" "spam"
 ```

 Many of the predictors (often called features in machine learning) are engineered based on the emails.
 For example, `charDollar` is the number of times an email contains the `$` character.
 Some variables are highly specific to this dataset, for example `george` and `num650`.
 (The name and area code for one of the researchers whose emails were used.)
-We should keep in mind that this dataset was created based on emails send to academic type researcher in the 1990s.
+We should keep in mind that this dataset was created based on emails sent to academic type researchers in the 1990s.
 Any results we derive probably won't generalize to modern emails for the general public.

 To get started, we'll first test-train split the data.